 - Newport News Shipyard & Drydock

 Other Norfolk Job Sites Where Asbestos Exposure Took Place

-Before the Environmental Protection Agency’s (EPA) initial findings that long-term exposure to asbestos causes lung cancer, asbestosis, and malignant mesothelioma were published in the early 1970s, most of the major industries relied on cheap and widely-available ACMs as fire retardant, soundproofing, and insulation.
+Before the Environmental Protection Agency’s (EPA) initial findings that exposure to asbestos causes fatal diseases, most of the major industries relied on cheap and widely-available ACMs as a fire retardant, and for soundproofing and insulation.

-Factories, steel mills, electrical plants, auto repair shops, railroad terminals, and any industry which operated machinery which ran on steam or generated high temperatures used asbestos to protect both property and personnel.
+Factories, steel mills, electrical plants, auto repair shops, railroad terminals, and any industry which operated machinery which ran on steam or generated high temperatures used asbestos.
 In addition, ships, planes, trains, and automobiles used asbestos-derived components, such as gaskets, valves, or brake pads, to minimize the wear and tear from heat and friction.